survivejs/webpack-book/manuscript/developing_with_webpack/02_automatic_browser_refresh.md

 If you try modifying the code, you should see output at your terminal.
 The browser should also perform a hard refresh on change.

 T> WDS will try to run in another port in case the default one is being used.
-Keep an eye on the terminal output to figure out where it ends up running.
+See the terminal output to figure out where it ends up running.
 You can debug the situation with a command like `netstat -na | grep 8080`.
 If there's something running in the port 8080, it should display a message.
 The exact command may depend on the platform.

 ## Verifying that `--env` Works